AVALIAÇÃO DA IMDb

 Você sabia?

 - CuriosidadesFormer Guns n' Roses guitarist Buckethead, a big fan of the TV series, has made several references to it within his music career.
-This includes naming his 1994 album and early band "Giant Robot" after the titular character.
-He often plays a rendition of the TV series' theme song during his live shows and also uses stock footage from the TV series in the background of some of his live shows on a large screen behind him if the venue he is performing at is capable of doing so.
+This includes naming both his 1994 LP album and his early band "Giant Robot" after the titular character.
+He often plays a rendition of the TV series' theme song during his live shows and also shows stock footage from the TV series in the background of some of his live shows on a large screen behind him, if the venue that he is performing in is capable of doing so.

-- Versões alternativasVoyage Into Space (1970), a "featurization" of five of the 26 episodes of the TV series (namely, episodes 1, 2, 10, 17 and 26) edited to fit a two-hour time slot (including commercial breaks), turns up occasionally on TV.
+- Versões alternativasVoyage Into Space (1970), a "featurization" of five of the 26 episodes of the TV series (specifically, episodes 1, 2, 10, 17 and 26) that was edited to fit a two-hour time slot (including commercials), is occasionally shown on TV.

 - ConexõesEdited into Voyage Into Space (1970)